privateprep/coding-space-website/src/pages/custom/code-4-change.md

           That’s why we’re empowering our students to put their ideas into action.
 How can we use code to distribute food to the hungry?
 To stop future pandemics?
 To support the pursuit of racial equity?
 Whether it’s on a local or global level, kids will have the chance to program prototypes of their creative solutions to real issues facing our world.
       - title: How will projects be judged?
         mdContent: All completed projects will be hosted on the TCS website.
-Voting opens on Friday, May 6th when participants will have the opportunity to vote for Coders’ Choice.
-The TCS team will reveal this winner, as well as winners in several technical categories chosen by our TCS instructors, during a live virtual event on Monday, May 9th.
+Everyone will have the opportunity to vote for Coders’ Choice.
+The TCS team will reveal this winner, as well as winners in several technical categories chosen by our TCS instructors, during a live virtual event in June.
       - title: How can kids get involved?
-        mdContent: Participating coders can [sign up
+        mdContent: Participating coders come back to this website to sign up in February.
+Fill out the form at the top of our page to get notified when registration opens![sign up
           here](https://code4change.thecodingspace.com) between Monday, February
           21st and Sunday, April 3rd.
       - title: How can parents help support their C4C coders?